Phone Consultations

 Quick Bite: What is LBMS in one Paragraph?

 LBMS is a detailed framework that breaks down movement into four categories; Body, Effort, Shape, & Space.
 Learn and experience this 3-dimensional vocabulary that brings greater specificity to how you perceive, look at, talk about, explain, execute, and experience movement.
 LBMS brings fluidity, ease, healthy alignment, safety, awareness, and a lived experience of your body's functional and expressive movement range.
 Additionally, LBMS returns to motor development patterns to build the foundation for complex movement sequences.
 Train in foundational movement exercises, body mapping, spatial mapping, and exertive expression to experience embodiment.
-Receive clear and concise feedback from instructor Nathalie Wutkee, Certified Laban/Bartenieff Movement Analyst, Registered Somatic Movement Therapist/Educator.
+Receive clear and concise feedback from instructor Nathalie Wutkee Agredano, Certified Laban/Bartenieff Movement Analyst (CLMA) and Registered Somatic Movement Therapist/Educator (RSMT/E).

-LBMS includes exercises and vocabulary and brings attention to movement details.
-LBMS divides movement into Body, Effort, Shape, and Space.
-All four categories provide clarity of one's experience of movement.
+LBMS includes exercises and vocabulary and brings your attention to movement details.
+It divides movement into Body, Effort, Shape, and Space.
+All four categories provide clarity about your experience of movement.
 Below are summaries of what each category offers.

 BODY

-I teach the fundamental movement patterns from developmental progression, bony landmarks, kinetic chains, basic exercises, the basics of weight shift and level change, and how to develop an awareness of alignment and body.
+I teach the fundamental movement patterns from developmental progression, bony landmarks, kinetic chains, basic exercises, weight shifts, and level changes, as well as how to develop an awareness of one's alignment and body.

 When an individual struggles with a movement skill, it is often changed by returning to a previous developmental pattern.
 After experiencing the previous pattern, they have the foundation to support the skill.
 Students will gradually learn to identify what developmental patterns underpin their complex movement sequences, return to those patterns with specific movement exercises, and have the understanding to bring their attention to subtle details.